youngleee/DataAnalyticsHAW/TEAM_DOCUMENTATION.md

 **Solution:**
 - Check your date range in `.env`
 - Verify network connection
-- For air quality: use manual CSV download
+- For air quality: Check UBA API status and date availability
+- For traffic: Check if TomTom API key is set (if using real data)

 ### Problem: Memory issues
 **Solution:**